 Please note that written responses should outline your personal details, including your name, address and relationship to the academy.
-You are also encouraged to provide feedback on the academy website here: link to website.

 At the end of the consultation period, the governing board will meet to consider responses and submit a final policy to the Ormiston Academies Trust Board of Trustees for approval.